-Very important * be aware of the electrical needs of the sewing machine motor you are buying.
+Be aware of the electrical needs of the sewing machine motor you are buying.
 Make sure you are buying 110V and not 220V.
 Otherwise, you will be changing your motor or outfitting your house with a designated 220 outlet.

-Let me stop and say, I finally had a chance to sit down and sew on a Sailrite machine.
+Let me stop and say that I finally had a chance to sit down and sew on a Sailrite machine.
 My personal feeling is there are some good reasons to own a Sailrite.

-It's mobile, it's a space saver and if you do indeed need both straight stitch and zigzag then a Sailrite could come in very handy.
+It's mobile, it's a space saver, and if you need both straight stitch and zigzag then a Sailrite could come in very handy.
 A used Sailrite can also be less expensive depending on where you buy from.

-However, we have looked at the cost of both used and new Sailrite machines.
-If you have the room for it, you will be far happier with one of the machines we have listed below if you have room for it.
-Based on the list below, you can purchase a good used walking foot sewing machine with table and motor included for between 600.00 and 900.00 on craigslist and a bit higher from an online retailer.
+Upon comparing the costs of both new and used Sailrite machines, we still came to the conclusion that you will be far happier with one of the machines we have listed below if you have room for it.
+Based on the list below, you can purchase a good used walking foot sewing machine with table and motor included for $600.00 to $900.00 on craigslist or a bit higher from an online retailer.
 Ease of use and quality of stitching will exceed a Sailrite.

 Boat canvas and upholstery take a tremendous beating from life spent outdoors, so you will need the right thread.
 Now that you have found your ideal used walking foot sewing machine, you will be able to use the same thread the professionals use.
 You will be using either a UV polyester thread or a lifetime gortex thread.

-The most desirable thread weight for the UV polyester is 138, this will get you 3-5 years depending on the strength of the sun in your area and time spent outdoors.
+The most desirable thread weight for the UV Polyester is 138.
+This will get you 3-5 years depending on the strength of the sun in your area and time spent outdoors.

 Some popular brand names are:

-For lifetime thread, it will depend on the brand, but it will be equivalent to 92 or 138 thread.
+The thread weight for Lifetime Thread will depend on the brand, but it will be equivalent to 92 or 138 thread.

 Some popular names are: